lrakhman/parkstorm/README.md

 How to setup the database

 Notice  ``db/fixtures/the_business.sql``.
 The data in this file needs to be added to the postgres database for the application.
-Directions as follows:

-0. The first time you setup the database, do this in your terminal.
-Every subsequent build should not require this step, even if you have dropped the postgres database.
+The very first time you do this, complete the following steps:

+1. ``brew install postgis``

+2.
 ```TEMPLATE_DB_NAME=template_postgis

 # Create the template spatial database.